XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 }

 begin
-  #Allows you to retrieve the ContactID and Name of all the contacts in a contact group
+  #Retrieves the contact Id and name of all the contacts in a contact group
   result = api_instance.get_contact_groups(xero_tenant_id, opts)
   p result
 rescue XeroRuby::Accounting::ApiError => e